 - Selection of crayons, pencils, colored pencils, and markers.

 - A serene frame of mind, empty of expectations of specific results, nor a sense of needing to “teach” something or to hurry the process.

 - An “advisor” hat you will wear during this process.
 This hat can be invisible as long as you purposefully put it on your head.

 What to do:

 - Be present, but not directing anything, nor trying to influence their direction.
-Your focus on them will help them be focused on their “work” so avoid the temptation to go get something else done while they are drawing.
+Your focus on them will help them be focused on their “work”, so avoid the temptation to go get something else done while they are drawing.

-- When the children are brand new and can’t write anything yet, help them label their drawing by asking them what they want to write and then sharing with them how to spell the words.
+- When the children are brand new and can’t write anything yet, help them label their drawings, asking them what they want to write and then sharing with them how to spell the words.
 You could write them on a whiteboard for them to see or if they know their sounds, let them start and sound out for themselves.
 It is this part of the activity you will use for a teaching moment.